 Polices & Procedures

-The only exception to the On-Campus residency requirement for freshmen is for those students who live with their parent(s) or legal guardian within commuting distance from campus.
-If this is your situation and you are planning to commute from home , there is a separate application process on the portal.
+The only exception to the On-Campus residency requirement for first-year students is for those students who live with their parent(s) or legal guardian within commuting distance from campus.
+If this is your situation and you are planning to commute from home, there is a separate application process on the portal.
 When you log into the Online Housing Portal, select and complete the Commuter Exemption Request 2017-2018.
-Questions regarding commuter exemption eligibility should be directed to Hana Hasan at email@example.com or 410-516-7961.
+Questions regarding commuter exemption eligibility should be directed to Hana Hasan at firstname.lastname@example.org or 410-516-7961.

 Requests for Special Housing Accommodations